harness/developer-hub/docs/continuous-delivery/cd-advanced/terragrunt/terragrunt-howtos.md

 Terraform and Terragrunt must be installed on the Harness delegates used for deployment.
 You can install Terraform and Terragrunt manually or use the `INIT_SCRIPT` environment variable in the Delegate YAML.

-For steps on using the `INIT_SCRIPT` environment variable, go to [Install software on the delegate with initialization scripts](https://developer.harness.io/docs/platform/Delegates/configure-delegates/run-scripts-on-delegates).
+For steps on using the `INIT_SCRIPT` environment variable, see [Build custom delegate images with third-party tools](../../../platform/2_Delegates/customize-delegates/build-custom-delegate-images-with-third-party-tools.md).

 Here's an example of the installation script to install Terraform and Terragrunt: